aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

 **02_kallisto_to_deseq_to_accessionIDs.R**

-As the name implies, takes our matrices of Kallisto counts (created in 01_download_libraries...) and analyzes using DESeq2, producing two files - one containing all transcript IDs, and another of differentially-expressed transcripts.
-Those files are then taken and compared to a previously-existing table of transcripts and genes, and genes are matched to transcripts, producing accession IDs.
-For visualization, it then creates Venn diagrams of the overlap in differentially-expressed transcript IDs and accession IDs between our treatment conditions.
+This script utilizes a series of custom-built functions for the following:
+- running a Trinity matrix of kallisto transcript counts through DESeq2
+- turning DESeq2 output into newline-separated file of UniProt accessions
+- creating Venn diagrams of transcript IDs and accession IDs (not needed for future steps - can skip if not wanted)

 **03_uniprot_to_GO_method1.R**